valorem-labs-inc/clear/README.md

     - render the URI of any token
 - `OptionSettlementEngine`
   - `anyone` can
-    - check protocol fee (expressed in basis points)
+    - view protocol fee (expressed in basis points)
-    - check protocol balance of any ERC20 asset
+    - view Protocol Admin ("feeTo") address
-    - check Protocol Admin ("feeTo") address
+    - check fee balance of any ERC20 asset
     - check whether any token ID is an Option or an Option Lot Claim
     - check positions of the underlying and exercise assets of any token
     - get Option info for any token ID